livecomsjournal/livecomsjournal.github.io/call_for_submissions.md

+## A modern journal paradigm for molecular simulation: Open access, nonprofit, low cost, and updateable

-The Living Journal of Computational Molecular Science (LiveCoMS) invites your submissions to this innovative new publishing venue.
+The Living Journal of Computational Molecular Science (LiveCoMS) is a peer-reviewed, ultra-low-cost, open-access journal that invites your submissions.
-LiveCoMS seeks to bring publication of educational, review, and best practices materials into the Internet age, allowing authors to publish their work but then continue its development.
+LiveCoMS seeks to bring publication of educational, review, and best practices materials into the modern age, allowing authors to publish their work but then continue its development.
+LiveCoMS also attempts to better align academic incentives with the realities of computational work that require development of community resources.
-We provide a venue where authors can provide living documents that are updated on an ongoing basis as websites or Wikipedia articles could be, but which still have clear authorship and provide a mechanism for authors to get publication credit for their work.
+We provide a venue where authors can formally publish living documents including tutorials and "lessons learned" articles that are updated on an ongoing basis, but which still have clear authorship.
-Our ["Why LiveCoMS"](http://www.livecomsjournal.org/article/2031-why-we-need-the-living-journal-of-computational-molecular-science) perspective gives further detail on why this approach is needed and how it can help our field.
+Our ["Why LiveCoMS"](http://www.livecomsjournal.org/article/2031-why-we-need-the-living-journal-of-computational-molecular-science) perspective explains why this approach is needed and how it can help our field.

-We are delighted to announce that LiveCoMS opens for submission this December 1, 2017, accepting submissions in the areas of Best Practices Guides, Perpetual Reviews, and Comparisons of Molecular Simulation Packages.
+We are delighted to announce that LiveCoMS opens for submission this December 1, 2017, accepting submissions in the areas of Best Practices Guides, Perpetual Reviews, Lessons Learned, and Comparisons of Molecular Simulation Packages.
-We encourage interested authors to contact us immediate via [e-mail info?] with a presubmission letter, as per our [author instructions](https://livecomsjournal.github.io/authors/policies/).
+We encourage interested authors to contact us immediately via [e-mail info?] with a presubmission letter, as per our [author instructions](https://livecomsjournal.github.io/authors/policies/).

-LiveCoMS is a peer-reviewed, open access journal run by the University of Colorado Boulder.
-Article submission costs just $100 and covers the full costs of peer review and publication.
+LiveCoMS is a peer-reviewed, open access journal with an article submission price of just $100 covering the full costs of peer review and publication.
-LiveCoMS is managed by Michael R. Shirts, Daniel M. Zuckerman, and David L. Mobley, with category lead editors Jean-Philip Piquemal, Michael R. Shirts, Daniel M. Zuckerman, David L. Mobley and Rommie E. Amaro.
+Published by the University of Colorado Boulder, LiveCoMS is managed by David Mobley, Michael Shirts, and Daniel Zuckerman, with category lead editors Rommie Amaro, David Mobley, Jean-Philip Piquemal, Michael Shirts, and Daniel Zuckerman.
-We have a world-class [editorial board](http://www.livecomsjournal.org/editorial-board) and look forward to receiving your submissions, and to interacting with you as we advance the field of molecular simulations.
+We have a world-class [editorial board](http://www.livecomsjournal.org/editorial-board) who look forward to receiving your submissions, and to interacting with you as we advance the field of molecular simulations.